 This process has a couple of very nice advantages.

-Legitimate emails that I get from them would likely be something like
+Legitimate e-mails that I get from them would likely have a sender address like

-also use some other domain to send emails from, or use a third-party sending
+use some other domain to send e-mails from, or use a third-party sending service

 address, all these details do not matter.

 Other people might try to impersonate some website and send phishing e-mails to me.
 But as they would only have some other e-mail address, I would see that they are not directed to the correct recipient address to be legit.
 Say if I would get a mail from some payment service stating I urgently need to log into my account but would have received it to an address that I had given to some other service, I would know that it is a illegitimate mail.